remix-run/react-router/docs/Troubleshooting.md

 </Route>
 ```

 Then the path `/widgets` will not be considered active when the current path is something like `/widgets/3`.
-This is because React Router looks at parent _routes_ rather than parent _paths_ to determine active state.
+This is because One App Router looks at parent _routes_ rather than parent _paths_ to determine active state.
 To make the path `/widgets` active when the current path is `/widgets/3`, you need to declare your routes as:

 ```js
 <Route path="/">